Involution words: counting problems and connections to Schubert calculus for symmetric orbit closures: Involution words for symmetric groups

 \begin{theorem} Let $y \in \I(S_\infty)$ and $z \in \Ifpf(S_{\infty})$. \ben \item[(a)] $\hat F_y$ is a Schur function if and only if $y = \shift{m}{\cG_k}$ for some $m,k \in \NN$. \item[(b)] $\Ffpf_z$ is a Schur function if and only if $z = \shiftfpf{m}{n}{ \cG_k}$ for some $m,n \in \NN$ and $k \in \PP$. \een \end{theorem}

 \begin{proof} Suppose $\hat F_y$ is a Schur function.
 Combining Theorems \ref{Mac-thm} and \ref{atomicSn-thm} with Proposition \ref{lexatom-prop} and its corollary shows that $y$ must be 321-avoiding and that $\alpha_{\min}(y)$ must be both 321-avoiding and 2143-avoiding.
 By Lemma \ref{EL-lem}, either $\alpha_{\min}(y)$ or its inverse is therefore Grassmannian.
-It is apparent from the definition that $\alpha_{\min}(y)^{-1}$ is Grassmannian only if $y$ is the identity or a simple transposition (as the only 321-avoiding transpositions are simple), in which case $\alpha_{\min}(y) $ is equal to its inverse.
-We conclude therefore that $\alpha_{\min}(y)$ must be Grassmannian.
-We now argue that $y$ must be some shift of $\cG_k$.
-To this end, suppose $(a,b)$ and $(a',b')$ are pairs of positive integers with $a\leq b = y(a)$ and $a'\leq b'=y(a')$.
-One checks that it cannot occur that $a<a'\leq b'<b$ (as then $y$ would contain the pattern 321) or that $a<b<a'<b'$ (as then $\alpha_{\min}(y)$ would contain the pattern 2143), so if $(a,b)$ and $(a',b')$ are distinct with $a<a'$ then $a<a'<b<b'$.
-Using this property, it is straightforward to deduce that $y$ must have the form $\shift{m}{\cG_k}$ for some $m,k \in \NN$.
-We leave this exercise to the reader.
+It is apparent from the definition that $\alpha_{\min}(y)^{-1}$ is Grassmannian only if $y$ is the identity or a simple transposition (as the only 321-avoiding transpositions are adjacent transpositions), in which case $\alpha_{\min}(y) $ is equal to its inverse.
+We conclude that $\alpha_{\min}(y)$ must be Grassmannian.
+Since $\cA(y) = \{\alpha_{\min}(y)\}$, both $y$ and $\alpha_{\min}(y)$ have the same right descent set.
+Therefore $y$ is also Grassmannian, so $y = \shift{m}{\cG_k}$ for some $m,k \in \NN$ by Proposition~\ref{grass-prop}.